juanantonio284/notes_on_writing/miscellaneous/peer_review_rubric.md

 has a question or comment.

 * Fields should only allow entering numbers (prohibit letters or symbols)
 * Presuposes that the manuscript's lines are properly numbered.
-(In other words, the latex template provided by the journal should be well-configured so that every line that the author has control over is numbered.
-It would be disruptive if the reviewer wants to refer to something that is not numbered.)
+(In other words: the latex template provided by the journal should be well-configured so that every line that the author has control over is numbered.
+It would be disruptive if the reviewer wants to refer to something that is not numbered—or if the reviewer refers to something that the author cannot change.)

 ### (2)

-Drop-down menu with options: "Question", "Comment"
+Drop-down menu with options: `Question`, `Comment`

 ### (3)

-Drop-down menu with options: "Grammar", "Spelling", "Punctuation", "Style", "Reference missing", "Research theory"
+Drop-down menu with options: `Grammar`, `Spelling`, `Punctuation`, `Style`, `Reference missing`, `Research theory`

-* *Grammar*, *Spelling*, *Punctuation*: should automatically set the *Priority* field to "low" (it is possible to change automatically set levels)
+* `Grammar`, `Spelling`, `Punctuation`: should automatically set the `Priority` field to `low` (it is possible to change automatic settings)

-* The *Style* option would be used if the reviewer believes that the author was not clear enough and the problem is not due to grammar, spelling, or punctuation.
-For example, if the author wrote something like "as discussed in an earlier section, the conclusions will ..."; the reviewer might write a comment like "Specify section, add linked reference.
-Clarify which conclusions are in question."
+* The `Style` option would be used if the reviewer believes that the author was not clear enough and the problem is not due to grammar, spelling, or punctuation.
+For example, if the author wrote something like "`As discussed in an earlier section, the conclusions imply that ...`"; the reviewer might write a comment like "`Specify section, add linked reference.
+Clarify which conclusions are in question.
+If this was already discussed, why reiterate?
+Do you mean "as touched upon in section X"?
+(Revise)`."
-    - *Style*: should automatically set the *Priority* field to "high".
-The reason for "high" is that sometimes when things are revised and written better in terms of style/diction, problems that exist with the theory are revised (or disappear) in the process
+    - `Style`: should automatically set the `Priority` field to `high`.
+The reason for `high` is that sometimes when things are revised and written better in terms of style/diction, problems that exist with the theory are revised (and may disappear) in the process

-* The *Reference missing* option would automatically populate a text field with a comment like "Clarify where this concept/result comes from."
+* The `Reference missing` option would automatically populate a text field with a comment like
+  "`Clarify where this concept/result comes from.`"

-* The *Research theory* option would be used if the reviewer wants to comment on the theory itself.
+* The `Research theory` option would be used if the reviewer wants to comment on the theory itself.
-  The reviewer could have a comment such as "Smith's concept from 2005 is used but, be aware, that this concept was revised by Smith himself in 2008."
+  The reviewer could say something like "`Smith's concept from 2005 is used but, be aware, that this
+    concept was revised by Smith himself in 2008.`"
-    - Should automatically set the *Priority* field to "high"
+    - Should automatically set the `Priority` field to `high`
     - [The option could be called something other than "Research theory" (probably should be).
-There could be other options added to the menu; one that comes to mind in when reviewers say that X type of study should have Y type of analysis.
-Maybe an option called "Concepts missing"?]
+There could be other options added to the menu.
+There could be one that deals with the common case when reviewers say that X type of study should have Y type of analysis.
+(They mean to say that the traditional, rigorous, way of doing it is not being followed.)
+This option could be called "`Concepts missing`"?]

 ### (4)

-Drop-down menu with options: "Low", "Medium", "High", "Critical"(?)
+Drop-down menu with options: `Low`, `Medium`, `High`, `Critical`(?)

 ### (5)

 Text field that becomes larger or shorter depending on options selected.

-* Provisions should be in place so that reviewer doesn't "hack" the system by mis-selecting a category on purpose to get the maximum text field that allows for rambling
+* Provisions should be in place so that reviewer doesn't "hack" the system by mis-selecting a category on purpose to get the text field that allows for maximum rambling

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->